-In the second attack, the link directs to a PayPal statement directed to an unknown individual’s PayPal account, not to Microsoft.
+The link directs to a PayPal statement, which is an unknown individual’s PayPal account—not Microsoft.
 In fact, if the recipient were to conduct a search, they would discover that although Microsoft does accept PayPal, the payment option is added to the recipient's Office account, not directly from the PayPal website.
-If the recipient were to pay from the link provided, they likely would not receive the subscription renewal.
+If the recipient were to pay from the link provided, they likely be out $199.99 and would not receive the subscription renewal.

-- Real URL: In one attack, the email links to an authentic PayPal webpage.
+In the other attack, the email links to an authentic PayPal webpage.
 One might be convinced that this is a safe correspondence because of this real PayPal link.
 However, one thing to note is that there is no verification of what is being paid for.
 Though the details of the transaction note “Microsoft Office”, payment is made to an unknown individual, with no guaranteed transfer of goods.